ibm-cloud-docs/vmwaresolutions/nl/pt/BR/archiref/hcx-archi/hcx-archi-source.md

 # Arquitetura do lado de origem do VMware HCX on IBM Cloud
 {: #hcx-archi-source}

-Esta seção descreve a arquitetura de cada componente do HCX que é implementado no ambiente de origem.
+Revise a arquitetura de cada componente do HCX que está implementado no ambiente de origem.

 ## Introducing HCX
 {: #hcx-archi-source-intro-hcx}